andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

   - Unit Test

 ---
-Without 100% support for a mocking framework like <a title="OCMock" href="http://ocmock.org/" target="_blank">OCMock</a>, I found myself needing to get creative when building&nbsp;mock objects and method stubs in Swift unit tests. &nbsp;The great thing about testing is that you&#8217;re&#8230;well&#8230;&nbsp;_testing things out_ to see if they&#8217;ll work, and I found a solution that I&#8217;m pretty happy&nbsp;with for now. &nbsp;I&#8217;m open to better ways, so leave a comment if you&#8217;ve had good results using a different design!
+Without 100% support for a mocking framework like <a title="OCMock" href="http://ocmock.org/" target="_blank">OCMock</a>, I found myself needing to get creative when building&nbsp;mock objects and method stubs in Swift unit tests. &nbsp;The great thing about testing is that you're&#8230;well&#8230;&nbsp;_testing things out_ to see if they'll work, and I found a solution that I'm pretty happy&nbsp;with for now. &nbsp;I'm open to better ways, so leave a comment if you've had good results using a different design!

 The process&nbsp;is essentially this (example to follow):

-  1. Ensure that the&nbsp;class that you would like to test is designed so that you can substitute your mock for the real one that&#8217;s used in your class&#8217; implementation
+  1. Ensure that the&nbsp;class that you would like to test is designed so that you can substitute your mock for the real one that's used in your class' implementation
   2. Create an <span class="lang:swift decode:true  crayon-inline ">XCTestCase</span>&nbsp;&nbsp;class with a test function in your unit test project
   3. Within the function body create&nbsp;a _nested_ class
-  4. Make the nested class inherit from the real object you&#8217;re trying to mock / create a method stub for
+  4. Make the nested class inherit from the real object you're trying to mock / create a method stub for
   5. You can give the nested class a name such as Mock[ObjectName]
-  6. Configure the mock object however you need by setting its properties or overriding its function implementations with stubbed implementations &#8211; no need to override every function&#8230; only the one(s) that your class calls during the test at hand
+  6. Configure the mock object however you need by setting its properties or overriding its function implementations with stubbed implementations – no need to override every function&#8230; only the one(s) that your class calls during the test at hand
-  7. Instantiate the class you&#8217;re testing and pass in an instance of the&nbsp;mock object you just nested in the test function to your&nbsp;class somehow (either through its initializer, by setting a property on the class, or by passing it into the method under test via parameter &#8212; however you intended to &#8216;inject&#8217; the mock from step 1 is what you should do)
+  7. Instantiate the class you're testing and pass in an instance of the&nbsp;mock object you just nested in the test function to your&nbsp;class somehow (either through its initializer, by setting a property on the class, or by passing it into the method under test via parameter &#8212; however you intended to &#8216;inject' the mock from step 1 is what you should do)
   8. XCTAssert&#8230;

-Let&#8217;s see those 8 steps in action for those of us who are more visually inclined.
+Let's see those 8 steps in action for those of us who are more visually inclined.

-EDIT: &nbsp;July 22, 2014 &#8211; I&#8217;ve added a simple XCode Project to GitHub for those interested in seeing the setup directly in XCode at &nbsp;<a title="GitHub - MocksAndStubs" href="https://github.com/andrewcbancroft/MocksAndStubs" target="_blank">https://github.com/andrewcbancroft/MocksAndStubs</a>
+EDIT: &nbsp;July 22, 2014 – I've added a simple XCode Project to GitHub for those interested in seeing the setup directly in XCode at &nbsp;<a title="GitHub - MocksAndStubs" href="https://github.com/andrewcbancroft/MocksAndStubs" target="_blank">https://github.com/andrewcbancroft/MocksAndStubs</a>

-The scenario that I&#8217;d like to use a mock class in is this: &nbsp;I have a CoreData application and I&#8217;d like to be able to mock the <span class="lang:swift decode:true  crayon-inline ">NSManagedObjectContext</span>&nbsp;&nbsp;so that instead of making actual database fetch requests, I can just provide stubs of various sorts with the kinds of responses I&#8217;d expect from the real database calls to ensure my class will do the right thing based on predictable results. &nbsp;To do this I begin at step 1&#8230;
+The scenario that I'd like to use a mock class in is this: &nbsp;I have a CoreData application and I'd like to be able to mock the <span class="lang:swift decode:true  crayon-inline ">NSManagedObjectContext</span>&nbsp;&nbsp;so that instead of making actual database fetch requests, I can just provide stubs of various sorts with the kinds of responses I'd expect from the real database calls to ensure my class will do the right thing based on predictable results. &nbsp;To do this I begin at step 1&#8230;

-#### 1. &nbsp;Ensure that the&nbsp;class that you would like to test is designed so that you can substitute your mock for the real one that&#8217;s used in your class&#8217; implementation
+#### 1. &nbsp;Ensure that the&nbsp;class that you would like to test is designed so that you can substitute your mock for the real one that's used in your class' implementation

-In the&nbsp;example class below, I&nbsp;intend to provide the <span class="lang:swift decode:true  crayon-inline ">NSManagedObjectContext</span>&nbsp;&nbsp;dependency through&nbsp;the class&#8217; initializer which will set a property that is used by my class&#8217; methods later on, but you could easily use&nbsp;some other way of performing &#8220;dependency injection&#8221;. &nbsp;The initializer strategy just makes it super clear in _my_ mind what the class&#8217; dependencies are, so that&#8217;s what I&#8217;m going to do here. &nbsp;Have a look:
+In the&nbsp;example class below, I&nbsp;intend to provide the <span class="lang:swift decode:true  crayon-inline ">NSManagedObjectContext</span>&nbsp;&nbsp;dependency through&nbsp;the class' initializer which will set a property that is used by my class' methods later on, but you could easily use&nbsp;some other way of performing &#8220;dependency injection&#8221;. &nbsp;The initializer strategy just makes it super clear in _my_ mind what the class' dependencies are, so that's what I'm going to do here. &nbsp;Have a look:

 <pre class="lang:swift mark:5-9 decode:true">import Foundation
 import CoreData